Sachintha125/Wasps_SL/README.md

 Educational tools and awareness

 👥 Contributors
 R.A.T.D.
-Ranasinghe - Department of Zoology and Environment Sciences, Faculty of Science, University of Colombo, Sri Lanka S.A.
-Weththasinghe - Department of Plant Sciences, Faculty of Science, University of Colombo, Sri Lanka D.L.
-Abeywardhana - Department of Computer Science, Faculty of Computing, Sri Lanka Institute of Information Technology, Malabe, Sri Lanka
+Ranasinghe - Department of Zoology and Environment Sciences, Faculty of Science, University of Colombo, Sri Lanka<br/>
+S.A.
+Weththasinghe - Department of Plant Sciences, Faculty of Science, University of Colombo, Sri Lanka<br/>
+D.L.
+Abeywardhana - Department of Computer Science, Faculty of Computing, Sri Lanka Institute of Information Technology, Malabe, Sri Lanka<br/>
-C.D.Dangalle - Department of Zoology and Environment Sciences, Faculty of Science, University of Colombo, Sri Lanka
+C.D.Dangalle - Department of Zoology and Environment Sciences, Faculty of Science, University of Colombo, Sri Lanka<br/>

 📬 Contact
 Please reach out to: